mephs/ansible-role-sshd/README.md

           PasswordAuthentication: true
 ```

-This will be templated in:
+This will be templated as:

 ```conf
 Match Address 192.0.2.0/24,192.0.3.0/24